-- Track judges should be positioned on the extension of the finish line. - Whilst it is traditional practice for all track officials to record the order of all the athletes, it is advised that one official judges the last three athletes. - It is common practice to record each athlete's number and colour as they line up for the start of their race.
-This should avoid the holding of athletes at the end of each race. - Bib colours / numbers should be recorded as each athlete's torso crosses the finish line. - The finishing order should be recorded in a vertical column to avoid confusion. - At the end of each race the track judges must compare their results.
-Once the finish order has been decided, record the information directly onto the track sheets. - If there is a difference of opinion the chief judge should make the final decision, usually going with the majority. - Do ensure that where colours are used, the same name is used throughout, following that detailed in the event programme.
+- Track judges should be positioned on the extension of the finish line. - Whilst it is traditional practice for all track officials to record the order of all the athletes, it is advised that one official judges the last three athletes. - It is common practice to note down each athlete's number and colour as they line up for the start of their race.

+This should avoid the holding of athletes at the end of each race. - T-shirt colours / numbers should be recorded as each athlete's torso crosses the finish line - The finishing order should be recorded in a vertical column to avoid confusion. - At the end of each race the track judges must compare their results.
+Once the finish order has been decided, record the information directly onto the track sheets.
+Track sheets will be returned prior to the under 13's, 2 and 4 Lap Finals. - If there is a difference of opinion the chief judge should make the final decision, usually going with the majority. - Do ensure that where colours are used, the same name is used throughout, following that detailed in the event programme. - As ever in Sportshall, time will be limited and all efforts should be made to start events promptly and progress swiftly.
+Should athletes be missing, please advise the track referee accordingly. - In the event of athletes failing to report, the track referee shall advise the best course of action.
+The track referee should ensure that all athletes complete their trials wherever possible.